infracost/docs/docs/cloud_pricing_api/self_hosted.md

 ### Cloud Pricing API fails to download pricing DB dump

 The Cloud Pricing API downloads the pricing DB dump prices from `https://pricing.api.infracost.io`, which currently redirects to `https://pricing-api-db-data-settled-blowfish.s3.us-east-2.amazonaws.com`.
-Ensure that appropriate firewall rules are set or `HTTP_PROXY` and `HTTPS_PROXY` environment variables are set so both of the previously mentioned addresses are accessible from the Cloud Pricing API pods.
+Ensure that appropriate firewall rules are set or `http_proxy` and `https_proxy` environment variables are set so both of the previously mentioned addresses are accessible from the Cloud Pricing API pods.

 ### CLI fails to connect to your Cloud Pricing API